Unbiased Directed Object Attention Graph for Object Navigation: Related Works

 \subsection{Object Navigation}

 In an object navigation task, an agent is given goal-oriented instruction to search for a specified object.
-The development of this task is often accompanied by a continuous improvement in the dataset.
-House3D \cite{wu2018building} releases a rich, extensible, and efficient environment.
-AI2-Thor \cite{Kolve2017AI2THORAn} proposes a more realistic simulation environment in which an agent can interact with objects.
-RoboTHOR \cite{deitke2020robothor} offers a framework of simulated environments paired with physical counterparts to systematically explore and address simulation-to-reality transfer difficulties.
-FAO \cite{zhu2021soon} provides rich semantic scene information, including object attributes, object relationships, region descriptions, and nearby region descriptions, to reduce target ambiguity.
-To facilitate comparison with other methods, we choose the widely used AI2-Thor environment for our experiments.

-In object navigation tasks, researchers \cite{yang2018visual,gao2021room, chaplot2020object} have found that using only convolutional neural network (CNN) features in raw images cannot achieve the desired results.
+The primitive object navigation models make decisions by directly processing input images with convolutional neural networks (CNNs).
+Recently, researchers \cite{yang2018visual,gao2021room, chaplot2020object} have found that using only CNN features in raw images cannot achieve the desired results.
 An increasing number of researchers have begun to use methods such as object detection to extract high-level semantic features to better guide the agent's movement.
-Yang et al. \cite{yang2018visual} initially propose the use of graph convolutional networks (GCNs) for learning the prior knowledge of objects in a scene.
-Du et al. \cite{du2020learning} utilize the relationship among the visual, semantic and spatial features of objects to improve the adaptability of object GCN.
+Yang et al. \cite{yang2018visual} initially use graph convolutional networks (GCNs) to learn the object prior knowledge.
 Gao et al. \cite{gao2021room} utilize cross-modality knowledge reasoning (CKR) to apply an external knowledge graph in the agent's navigation.
 Zhang et al. \cite{zhang2021hierarchical} propose the hierarchical object-to-zone (HOZ) graph to guide an agent in a coarse-to-fine manner.
-In our work, we conduct the online-learning directed object attention (DOA) graph to serve as prior knowledge for object navigation, which provides more unbiased object attention.
+In our work, we conduct the online-learning directed object attention (DOA) graph to serve as prior knowledge, which provides more unbiased object attention.